The church that became a cathedral ...

 We invite you to get involved and discover the wealth of heritage connected with the cathedral as well as its strong links to the history and development of Birmingham.

-Come and see an artistic masterpiece, witness architectural brilliance, meet compelling people or, quite simply, share a timeless peace that this place has been offering visitors and worshippers for 300 years.
+Come and see an artistic masterpiece, witness architectural brilliance, meet compelling people or, quite simply, share a timeless peace that this place has been offering visitors and worshippers for over 300 years.

 You can explore the inside of the cathedral on google maps here.

 Our new guide book is now available for £6.00 in the cathedral ordering via firstname.lastname@example.org the post to Birmingham Cathedral, Colmore Row, Birmingham B3 2QB.
 Postage and packing for all orders sent via the post will be £2.50 per book.